RoryHemmings/CAN-spy/docs/report.md

 Protocol level attacks take advange of vulnerabilities inherent in the protocol, and can thus be executed by writing cleverly crafted CAN packets to the bus.
 A couple notable ones are listed below.
   * Replay Attacks.
 These are done by simply recording traffic from the CAN bus when an operation is taking place, and then replaying the recorded traffic at a later time to reproduce the operation.
 Replay attacks are by far the most common because of how easy they are to execute.
 You can have little to no understanding of how the system works and still easily execute the attack.
   * Spoofing.
 This attack involves sending traffic that masquerades as traffic from another node in order to precisely control the behavior of the system.
 This attack is a little more difficult to pull off as it requires a base understanding of the system which can be garnered through reverse engineering of collected traffic.
   * Denial of Service.
-This attack involves flooding the bus with extremely high priority packets in an attempt to collide with other packets in the system crippling its abilitiy to function properly.
+This attack involves flooding the bus with extremely high priority packets in an attempt to collide with other packets in the system crippling its ability to function properly.

 Controller level attacks require complete control over the CAN controller which is a specialized piece of hardware used to manage bitstream level operations.
 While I'm not an expert in this area of research it seems to be very active since access to the CAN controller lends itsself to far more insidious low level attacks.
 For example, protocol level attacks can be largely mitigated by encryption whereas Controller level attacks cannot.